A Brief History of the Toyota Company

-Though the Toyota Company as we know it today employs over 333,000 people and ranks as the thirteenth largest company in the world by revenue, the company’s beginnings were far more humble.
+Though the Toyota Company as we know it today employs over 350,000 people and ranks as the thirteenth largest company in the world by revenue in 2014, the company’s beginnings were far more humble.
 This giant global enterprise began in 1924 when Sakichi Toyoda invented an automatic textile loom known as the Toyoda Model G. These looms were built on a very small production line, and both the production line and the looms themselves were designed around a relatively new machining concept at the time; when something went wrong, the production process stopped automatically until the issue could be resolved.
 This later became a signature of the Toyota Company and one of the cornerstones of its impressive success.

 In 1933, Sakichi’s son, Kiichiro Toyoda began designing the A1 and G1 model passenger cars through a division of his father’s enterprise, and by 1937, the automobile production division had become an independent company.

 Logo Design for the New Company